lilicrst/igniteteams/README.md

 <h2 align="center">Ignite Teams</h2>

-Application made in React Native using concepts like Styled Components, the Stak Navigator, and Local Storage.
+Application in React Native using concepts like Styled Components, Stak Navigator, and Local Storage.

 ## Layout and functions